kurokobo/awx-on-k3s/builder/README.md

 ...
 ```

-If you want to create `Dockerfile` without building image, you can use `ansible-builder create` command.
+If you want to create `Dockerfile` without building an image, you can use the `ansible-builder create` command.

 ```bash
 $ ansible-builder create --verbosity 3